BarbeRousseLibre/hermessenger/README.md

 ## How to install it

-**Last changes made me removes this section before the proper process has been defined.**

 You can either download the source code from [github](git@github.com:BarbeRousseLibre/hermessenger.git) or [packagist.org](https://packagist.org/packages/barberousselibre/hermessenger) by using [Composer](https://getcomposer.org/).

 ### Security notes (for administators installing hermessenger):